Madden NFL 98

-Publisher EA Sports licensed the Super NES and Genesis versions of the game to THQ, who published it for those platforms.

-The PlayStation version of the game is playable in the collectors edition of Madden NFL 2005 with updated rosters.

 Gameplay

 Madden NFL 98 introduced touch passing to the series, which allows players to control the speed of a pass by how hard they push the button.
 Control can be switched to any football player at any time.

-The PC version of Madden NFL 98 allowed players to download the latest NFL rosters from EA's website, thereby keeping the game up-to-date.
+The Windows version allowed players to download the latest NFL rosters from EA's website, thereby keeping the game up-to-date.